 Complete the reimbursement/advance payment form, better known as

 the RAP form.

-The UB Food and Beverage Guidelines regulates payment and reimbursement for food, beverage and related expenses associated with official university functions.
-Documentation is required to support and justify the business-related purpose of the expense, such as:
+The Allowable Use of Funds Policy governs payment and reimbursement for food, beverage and related expenses associated with official university functions.
+Documentation is required to support and justify the business-related purpose of the expense.

 Every effort should be made to obtain New York State sales tax exemption.
 If the vendor did not accommodate UB's tax exempt status, then you might be required to provide an explanation.

 Reimbursement is typically requested for food purchases and registration costs for vendors that may not accept credit cards or purchase orders.
 Registration costs related to travel should be included on the travel voucher.